Stirling Slough by car, distance and driving time

 Alternative routes from Stirling to Slough

-The slowest route from Stirling to the Slough is 418.18 miles and takes 6 hours and 57 minutes.
+The second route from Stirling to the Slough is 418.18 miles and takes 6 hours and 57 minutes.